Orontid dynasty: Historical background

-The precise date of the foundation of the Orontid dynasty is debated by scholars to this day but there is a consensus that it occurred after the destruction of Urartu by the Scythians and the Medes around 612 BC.

 Language

 Despite the Hellenistic invasion of Persia, Persian and local Armenian culture remained the strongest element within society and the elites.

 The imperial administration used Aramaic, where it was used in official documents for centuries.
 Whereas most inscriptions used Old Persian cuneiform.
 Xenophon used an interpreter to speak to Armenians, while some Armenian villages were conversant in Persian.

 The Greek inscriptions at Armavir indicate that the upper classes used Greek as one of their languages.
 Under Ervand the Last (r. ca. 210–200 B.C.), the structure of government had begun to resemble Greek institutions, and Greek was used as the language of the royal court.
 Ervand had surrounded himself by the Hellenized nobility and sponsored the establishment of a Greek school in Armavir, the capital of the Ervanduni kingdom.

+Religion

+While there is no direct evidence of the Orontids' religion prior to Antiochus I of Commagene, their Iranian background and connection to the Achaemenid dynasty make it highly plausible that they followed some form of Zoroastrianism.
+James R. Russell contends the Armenians likely embraced Zoroastrianism during the Achaemenid era while integrating it with regional traditions.